A young woman is experiencing forgetfulness that actually be be trauma-related dissociative amnesia.

 How Charlie Health can help

 If past trauma is impacting your memory and causing significant distress, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for young people dealing with complex mental health conditions, including trauma-related disorders and dissociative symptoms.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions, including trauma-related disorders and dissociative symptoms.
 Our expert clinicians incorporate evidence-based trauma therapy, like trauma-focused cognitive behavioral therapy, into individual counseling, family therapy, and group sessions.
 With treatment, managing dissociative symptoms is possible.
 Fill out this short form to begin healing today.

 Charlie Health shield logo